 6. Monitoring WordPress Site

-How To Monitoring WordPress Site
+How to Monitor Your WordPress Site

 7. Spam Management